 We have strived to learn as much as possible about the end of life of our products by consulting recycling industry experts to ensure that the products we create can be widely recycled.
 We have visited a waste treatment facility to get some hands-on insight about how they operate.
 This allowed us to speak to them directly about the challenges they face as a business as well as what we can do to help them to recycle our products more easily.

-Bulldog products all display the recycling symbol known as the OPRL (on-pack recycling label).
+Bulldog products all display a symbol known as the resin code identifier.
 That’s the little triangle made of arrows which, usually, contains a number.
 This symbol explains the packaging material i.e. type of plastic.

 Our tubes are currently labelled as “7 other” because the “body” of the tube and the “cap” are made from slightly different types of plastic (PE and PP).
 However PP and PE can be recycled together as they are part of the same overall plastic family (the polyolefins).